CatalinaID/geekgirls/_posts/life/2016-12-19-First-Work-at-IT-Startup-Company-in-Indonesia-Things-to-Note.md

 ---
 layout: post
-title: "First Work at IT Startup Company in Indonesia: Things to Note"
+title: "First Experience at IT Startup Company in Indonesia: Things to Note"
 author: alifa
 description: "It will be a nice experience to work on IT Startup, but what things to be noted?"
 category: life